My recent article on the most popular double edge razors by sales included the Parker 99R. Here is my take on that razor.

 The 99R comes with a pack of Parker double edge razor blades (which I like).

-And the 99R (like many Parker razors) is widely available at online outlets like Super Safety Razors, Amazon, Maggard, and West Coast Shaving.
+And the 99R (like many Parker razors) is widely available at online outlets like Super Safety Razors and many online shaving businesses.
 You might even find them some “brick and mortar” stores.

 Do you have a Parker 99R razor?
 What do you think of it?
 Leave a comment below!